How Do You Leverage Your Brand for Growth?

 Kelsey’s definition was also on point and in line with the trend towards brand-led hospitality that more than one speaker and panel at the conference alluded to.
 Branding, for Kelsey, is more than a logo or a color palette, it’s how you make people feel.

 As for my definition?
-Branding is what other people say about you and your brand when you’re not in the room.
+Branding is what other people say about you when you’re not in the room.
 And beyond that, every moment is a branding opportunity.

-After intros and definitions, we delved right into it.
-How does your brand enable you to target your Ideal Customer Profile (ICP) and lead to memorable experiences for your members?
+After intros and definitions, we dove right into the question: How does your brand enable you to target your Ideal Customer Profile (ICP) and create memorable experiences?

 Those that make their way to Fuse want Class A building experiences beginning with the parking, but also love that there’s a Do More wall at each space featuring ways to contribute to drinkable water for remote regions in Africa and local community drives for children in need.

-The common thread between all of them?
+The common thread?
 Messaging is important, but it’s much more than lip service.
 You have to connect it to every experience and make your members feel great and proud about belonging to your community.
 This, in a nutshell, is what brand-led hospitality is all about.
-And it is where the real opportunity for operators in our industry lies because we are positioned to deliver these experiences in a way that landlords rarely can.
+It is where the real opportunity for operators in our industry lies because we are positioned to deliver these experiences in a way that landlords rarely can.

-What I answered is that we are constantly story-telling through our brands.
+What I answered is that we are constantly storytelling through our brands.
 I shared our genesis story at our coworking spaces.
 How my brother Juan Carlos and I were sitting at a cafe in the plaza across our freshly-painted building prior to opening our first location and witnessed the pigeons from the plaza dirtying our facade.
-It was at that moment that we said to ourselves: “if you can’t beat them, join them,” and that is how our now iconic pilot pigeon came into existence.
+It was at that moment that we said to ourselves: “If you can’t beat them, join them,” and our now iconic pilot pigeon was born.
 Every member’s experience becomes more memorable at our spaces through the lens of this story and the aviation metaphor that we adopted.

 If you were at the panel, then you witnessed the very beginning of it, where I handed a Piloto 151 branded boarding pass to each of my guests, welcoming them onto the panel.
 And if you stayed until the end of the discussion, you saw that I handed them each a branded, hand-written thank you note for sharing their insights on stage with all of you.